yjs/yjs/README.v13.md

 ### Providers

-Setting up the communication between clients, managing awareness information, and storing shared data for offline usage is quite a hassle. **Providers** manage all that for you and are a good off-the-shelf solution.
+Setting up the communication between clients, managing awareness information, and storing shared data for offline usage is quite a hassle. **Providers** manage all that for you and are the perfect starting point for your collaborative app.

 <dl>
   <dt><a href="http://github.com/y-js/y-websocket">y-websocket</a></dt>